LSMBO/Pathway-Grabber/README.md

 * Chazarin, B.; Benhaim-Delarbre, M.; Brun, C.; Anzeraey, A.; Bertile, F.; Terrien, J. Molecular Liver Fingerprint Reflects the Seasonal Physiology of the Grey Mouse Lemur (Microcebus murinus) during Winter.
 Int.
 J. Mol.
 Sci.
 2022, 23, 4254. https://doi.org/10.3390/ijms23084254
 * Tascher, G.; Burban, A.; Camus, S.; Plumel, M.; Chanon, S.; Le Guevel, R.; Shevchenko, V.; Van Dorsselaer, A.; Lefai, E.; Guguen-Guillouzo, C.; Bertile, F. In-Depth Proteome Analysis Highlights HepaRG Cells as a Versatile Cell System Surrogate for Primary Human Hepatocytes.
 Cells 2019, 8, 192. https://doi.org/10.3390/cells8020192

+# Instructions

+Pathway Grabber has been designed to work on Windows systems.
+It was developped with Julia and ElectronJS so it is possible to adapt it to work on other systems.
+To install Pathway Grabber, the easiest way is to download the [latest release](https://github.com/LSMBO/Pathway-Grabber/releases/latest) and double-click on the INSTALL.bat file.
+It will decompress and install the required packages.
+If you clone the repository, you need to have nodeJS, git and Julia installed.
+The suggested versions that we used during the development were nodeJS v20.2.0, git v2.40.1 and Julia 1.8.5.
+You also have to install the Julia packages, the best way to do that is to check the command in the INSTALL.bat file.

+Now all you have to do is to execute the file **Pathway Grabber.bat** (or run *npm run start* if your environment variables are already set properly).